Carlos Lamarca

-Carlos Lamarca ([ˈkaʁluz lɐ̃ˈmaʁkɐ, laˈmaʁkɐ]; October 23, 1937 – September 17, 1971) was a Brazilian Army Captain who deserted to become a member of the armed resistance to the Brazilian dictatorship.
-He was a part of the Popular Revolutionary Vanguard (Vanguarda Popular Revolucionária - VPR) and became, along with Carlos Marighella, one of the leaders of the armed struggle against the military dictatorship.
-Such groups were armed chiefly for self-protection from the Right-wing dictatorship that unleashed state terrorism against any who opposed their regime, including students, the clergy, and the children of those who called for democracy.
+Carlos Lamarca ([ˈkaʁluz lɐ̃ˈmaʁkɐ, laˈmaʁkɐ]; October 27, 1937 – September 17, 1971) was a Brazilian Army Captain who deserted to join the armed struggle against the Brazilian military dictatorship.
+He was part of the Popular Revolutionary Vanguard (Vanguarda Popular Revolucionária – VPR) and became, along with Carlos Marighella, one of the leaders of the armed struggle.
+Such groups were armed chiefly for self-protection from the right-wing dictatorship that unleashed state terrorism against any who opposed their regime, including students, the clergy, and the children of those who called for democracy.
 The kidnappings by a few armed groups were conducted to free comrades suffering extremely brutal torture in Brazil's prisons.

 Early life

 Carlos Lamarca was born on October 23, 1937, in the city of Rio de Janeiro.
 In 1955, he joined the Preparatory School of Military Cadets in Porto Alegre, Rio Grande do Sul.
 Two years later he was transferred to the Military Academy of Agulhas Negras in Resende, Rio de Janeiro, in which he graduated as one of the lower ranking cadets of his class, being the 46th placer out of a class of 57 cadets (1960).

-Lamarca was a member of the United Nations Peacekeeping forces in Gaza during the Suez War.
+Lamarca was a member of the United Nations Peacekeeping forces in Gaza during the Suez Crisis.
 He later returned to Brazil, where he supported the military coup.
 In 1967, he was promoted to Captain.
 In 1969, he deserted from the Army to join VPR, stealing in the process a truck full of military equipment with him.

 The theft of the armaments was organized and carried out by him and by Sergeant Darcy Rodrigues, who supposedly convinced Lamarca to join VPR.
 Also participating in this operation were Corporal Mariani and Private Roberto Zanirato, later murdered under torture in DOI-CODI.